As a miniature Dachshund parent, you have a lot of important decisions to make in the first year or so of their life.

 What Is the Best Age to Neuter a Miniature Dachshund?

-While recommendations vary, the best age to neuter a miniature Dachshund after 6 months old.
+While recommendations vary, the best age to neuter a miniature Dachshund around 12 months old and definitely not before 6 months of age.

-According to the new studies around growing puppies and hormones, it’s recommended that a Dachshund be neutered after 6 months of age.
+According to the new studies around growing puppies and hormones, it’s recommended that a Dachshund be neutered at around 12 months of age.

 It’s most beneficial, according to new science on the issue, to wait until a Dachshund puppy’s joints and bones are fully formed (after puberty) before neutering a puppy.

-For small dogs, that age is typically around 8-12 months.
+For small dogs like Dachshunds, that age is typically around 11-12 months.

 Adult Dachshunds can still be neutered, as long as they are healthy enough to undergo anesthesia.